Rosa Sabater

 Rosa Sabater i Parera ([ˈrɔzə səβəˈte], [ˈrosa saβaˈteɾ]; Barcelona, Spain, 29 August 1929 – Mejorada del Campo, Spain, 27 November 1983) was a Spanish pianist.
 She was a pupil of Frank Marshall (1883-1959), who headed the Academia Marshall in Barcelona, formerly the Academia Granados.

 In 1982 she served on the jury of the Paloma O'Shea Santander International Piano Competition.

-She was killed during the air accident of Avianca Flight 011.
-Rosa Sabater won the Creu de Sant Jordi Prize.
+Rosa Sabater won the Creu de Sant Jordi Prize in 1983; shortly afterwards she was killed in the Avianca Flight 011 crash.